Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 I would caution here however because the language makes this return policy seem to only apply to inventory which the IBD is purchasing for resale locally.

-This is because of the language of the requirement, “(i) they were unable to sell the product”, indicating the Bemer was not for personal use.
+This is because of the language of the requirement, “(i) they were unable to sell the product”, indicating the Bemer was not for personal use but for inventory intended for resale.

 You can see the language used here in this excerpt: